ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 ### 1. Ride Type Prediction

-For mental preparation, there are differences between riding indoor and outdoor, so generally I do prepare myself and my ride equipment the day before for my workout based on my ride type.
+For mental preparation, there are differences between riding indoor and outdoor, so generally I do prepare myself and my ride equipment the day before my workout based on my ride type.
 I do prefer going outside however I don't like rainy and cold weather.
 In addition, I'd like to find the optimal the ride for my workout.

 This choice is also affecting my distance and hour of workout.
 Since it's a classification problem, I have decided to pick `Logistic Regression` for predicting the ride type.